 For this reason, gifts from generous individuals, private nonprofit foundations and other philanthropic sources form a growing and crucial source of support.
 Federal and industry sources of funding favor mature projects that have already been supported through the discovery phase, so early-stage "launch" funding is particularly important.
 However, there are opportunities at all stages of the process where philanthropic investments can accelerate the translation of discoveries into societal use.
 We invite you to support our research with a tax-deductible donation.

-- Since its inception, Biodesign has attracted more than $500 million in extramural funding from competitive grant awards as well as support from philanthropic and industry sources.
+- Since its inception, Biodesign has attracted nearly $524 million in competitive grant awards.

-- It its first full decade of operations since its research facility opened, Biodesign has had a $1.5B impact on the regional economy and supported more than 3,000 jobs.
+- In its first full decade of operations since its research facility opened, Biodesign has had a $1.5B impact on the regional economy and supported more than 3,000 jobs.

-- Working with ASU’s IP and technology transfer arm, Arizona Technology Enterprises, Biodesign Institute scientists have disclosed more than 600 inventions since inception, resulting in 75 patents issued, 45 licensing agreements and a 18 spin-out ventures.
+- Working with ASU’s IP and technology transfer arm, Skysong Innovations, Biodesign Institute scientists have disclosed more than 864 inventions since inception, resulting in 199 patents issued, 83 licensing agreements and a 35 spin-out ventures.

 - Biodesign has also provided hands-on research experiences for undergraduates, high school students and high school teachers to advance Arizona’s STEM education.